 Sung by the randy teenager Cherubino, this aria from The Marriage of Figaro is about puberty, involuntary bodily functions and lust - specifically Cherubino’s lust for the Countess, on whom he has a teenage crush.
 Mozart’s music is elegantly simple, but beneath the swan-like surface is a tremulousness befitting the song’s subject matter.

 Another Puccini classic here, this one from La bohème, his 1895 opera about a group of young bohemians living in Paris.
-Sung as the closing number of Act One, this duet between the main lovers - Rodolfo and Mimi - is one of the most romantic in all of opera - a cocktail of ravishing orchestration and gooseflesh-inducing melody.
+Sung as the closing number of Act One, this duet between the main lovers - Rodolfo and Mimi - is one of the most romantic and famous opera songs in the entire canon - a cocktail of ravishing orchestration and gooseflesh-inducing melody.

 British Airways made it their theme song in the 1980s, but this serene duet for soprano and mezzo-soprano has continued to do well since then, finding its way into films such as Meet the Parents and television shows including The Simpsons.